-To set up full traffic logging in the Cloud TRITON Manager:
+Once the feature is available, to set up full traffic logging in the cloud portal:

-- Create a new administrator contact.
-We strongly recommend that the log download process has its own user name and password to gain access to the TRITON AP-WEB service.
-This keeps the process separate from your other administration tasks and enables you to establish longer password expiration policies. - Enable traffic logging, either for your whole account or for specific policies.
+1. Create a new administrator contact, page 2.

+We strongly recommend that the log download process has its own user name and password to gain access to the Forcepoint Web Security Cloud service.
+This keeps the process separate from your other administration tasks and enables you to establish longer password expiration policies.